syenasweta/syzygy/README.md

 # Syzygy

-Syzygy,the mechanical keyboard with sixty six switches, no keycap stabilizer required.
+Syzygy, the mechanical keyboard with sixty six switches, no keycap stabilizer required.
 Build by Syenasweta a.k.a.
 Nashrullah Ali Fauzi.

 ## Keyboard Layout